SoftInstigate/restheart/security/README.md

 }
 ```

-It must also use the `@RegisterPlugin` annotation, example:
+It must also registered via the `@RegisterPlugin` annotation, example:

 ```java
 @RegisterPlugin(